LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

   An optional Windows abbreviation is *md*.

-.. index:
-   double: command line; rmdir
+.. index:: command line; rmdir rmdir on command line

 rmdir
     removes an *empty* directory that you give as parameter, e.g.,